 The customised standard ERP system

-One type of standard ERP system has already adapted, so to speak.
-Industry ERP packages usually have their roots in a standard ERP.
-In addition, such business software contains many functions that are specific to a certain industry.
+One type of standard ERP system has virtually already adapted.
+Industry-specific ERP packages usually have their roots in a standard ERP.
+In addition, such business software includes many functions that are specific to a particular industry.

 ERP systems specifically for, for example service provider or plant builder thus save the time-consuming adaptation, with high coverage of the requirements from the respective industry.